LBreda/NodeAtacAPI/README.md

 It will return an list of the categories in which a single news is published.

-It needs two parameters: the API key and the News Item id.
+It needs the News Item id.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is an array of dictionaries in this format:

 * `int id_categoria`: Category ID
 * `string nome_categoria`: Category name